Briefpoint

 5. Lawmatics

-Lawmatics is a legal CRM and marketing automation platform designed to help law firms streamline client intake, automate follow-ups, and manage marketing campaigns.
+Lawmatics is a legal CRM and marketing automation platform built to streamline client intake, automate follow-ups, and manage marketing campaigns for law firms.

 Source: G2